 At the conclusion of each semester, approximately one week is set aside for final examinations.
-If students have three or more final examinations scheduled for the same day, they may request an adjustment of their testing schedule from the Provost.
+If students have more than three final examinations scheduled for the same day, they may request an adjustment of their testing schedule from the Vice President of Academic Affairs.